floresql/Cheat_Sheets/SQL/09_indexing_performance.md

 # SQL Indexing & Performance Cheat Sheet
 ## 📌 Description
-Explains indexing and performance tuning basics.
+Introduces indexing strategies and performance tuning.

 ## 🚀 When to Use
-Use to speed up slow queries or optimize large datasets.
+Use to speed up queries and improve SQL performance.

 ## 📌 Description